chromium/chromium/docs/network_traffic_annotations.md

 * Annotations are not incorrectly defined.
    * e.g., traffic_annotation = NetworkTrafficAnnotation({1}).
 * All usages from Chrome have annotation.
-* Unique ids are unique, through history (even if an annotation gets deprecated, its unique id cannot be reused to keep the stats sound).
 * That the annotation appears in `tools/traffic_annotation/summary/grouping.xml`.
 When adding a new annotation, it must also be included in `grouping.xml` for reporting purposes (please